microsoft/vscode-docs/docs/copilot/copilot-chat.md

 For example, we can infer that "Create a new workspace with Node.js Express Pug TypeScript" means that you want a new project, but "@workspace /new Node.js Express Pug TypeScript" is explicit, concise, and saves you time typing.

-Once the intent is clear, `@workspace` has a much better chance of addressing your needs, despite the inherent ambiguity of natural language.
+Once the intent is clear, `@workspace` has a better chance of addressing your needs, despite the inherent ambiguity of natural language.
 The @workspace chat participant can propose a directory structure and users can select the proposed files to preview them.
-There is a **Create Workspace** button that will generate these files in a new folder.
+There is a **Create Workspace** button that generates these files in a new folder.

 Examples of built-in commands: